GabrieleRuggieri/GabrieleRuggieri/README.md

 ###

-<p align="left">My name is Gabriele Ruggieri and I'm a Fullstack Developer, from Italy!</p>
+<p align="left">My name is Gabriele Ruggieri and I'm a Software Engineer, from Italy!</p>

 ###